 Whether you’re planning on staying at home while the roofers do their thing or you’re planning on being out, it’s vital that the crew has access to your yard and electrical outlets.
 This means you need to make sure gates are unlocked and either the garage is left unlocked or an extension cord is available in both the front and backyard.

 If you own dogs, make sure they’re kept inside while the roofers work.
-Not only could an unexpected meeting between a roofer and your dog end badly, if your gate is open your pet could get loose.
-Not to mention you don’t want your dog to inadvertently step on any nails lying around in the yard.
+Not only could an unexpected meeting between a roofer and your dog end badly if your gate is open.
+Also, you don’t want your dog to inadvertently step on any nails lying around in the yard.
 Your best bet for your pet’s safety is to take it out for walks rather than let it out back until the process is done and the yard has been sanitized of debris.

 Even though the roofers won’t need access to your entire home, they will be tromping around on the roof.
 This can cause vibrations that can cause light fixtures to fall from the ceiling or fragile items stored in the attic to tumble over and break.
 The day before the crew arrives, it would be a good idea to remove light fixtures and remove or tarp fragile items stored in the attic.
 Last but not least, make sure that anything breakable doesn’t touch the outer walls of your home.

-Another thing that you want to consider before the roofers arrive are your children.
-The noise and vibration inherent with a roof replacement guarantees that infants and tots won’t be able to nap and small children could be frightened at all the commotion.
+Another thing that you want to consider before the roofers arrive is your children.
+The noise that is inherent with a roof replacement guarantees that infants and tots won’t be able to nap and small children could be frightened at all the commotion.
 If your kids aren’t going to be in school, it’s better to have them stay with friends or family until the job is completed.

 If you want to be a good neighbor, it would be a good idea to tell your neighbors about your upcoming roof replacement.
 This way they won’t be disturbed by the noise that will be going on for a couple of days.
 It also wouldn’t hurt to ask their permission for a roofer to enter their yard should a shingle happen to sail over your fence onto their property.
 This way the process won’t be a shock to their system, and you won’t tarnish your reputation as a good neighbor.